Become a patient at the Center of Reproductive Medicine in Texas by contacting us or emailing firstname.lastname@example.org.

 - Any Lab Tests Performed in the Last 18 Months

-In order to provide our infertility clinic office with adequate time to review your medical records, we would appreciate it if you submit these to our office two or more days prior to your first scheduled appointment.
+In order to provide the clinic office at Infertility Texas with adequate time to review your medical records, we would appreciate it if you submit these to our office two or more days prior to your first scheduled appointment.

 We make this request in an effort to reduce the time you must spend in the office on your first visit, as bringing these records with you to your appointment may prolong the actual time you spend in the office.